New acting FBI director contradicts White House on Comey

 - The new acting FBI director met with Trump on Wednesday

-(CNN)Acting FBI Director Andrew McCabe disputed Thursday the White House's assertion that FBI employees had lost faith in James Comey, saying the former FBI chief had "broad support" within the agency.
+(CNN)Acting FBI Director Andrew McCabe Thursday rejected assertions by the White House that FBI employees had lost faith in James Comey and that the bureau's probe into Russian election meddling was one of its most minor concerns.

 "I hold Director Comey in the absolute highest regard.
 I have the highest respect for his considerable abilities and his integrity," McCabe told members of the Senate intelligence committee.

-He said Comey enjoyed "broad support within the FBI and still does to this day."
+He said Comey, who was fired by President Donald Trump on Tuesday, enjoyed "broad support within the FBI and still does to this day."
 He added, "The majority, the vast majority of FBI employees enjoyed a deep, positive connection to Director Comey."

-On Wednesday, Sarah Huckabee Sanders, a White House spokeswoman, said that the President "and the rest of the FBI" had lost confidence in Comey.
+On Wednesday, Sarah Huckabee Sanders, a White House spokeswoman, said the President "and the rest of the FBI" had lost confidence in Comey.
 She said the White House had heard from "countless" members of the FBI to that effect.

+McCabe also contradicted another statement by Sanders in Wednesday's White House briefing when she said that the Russia investigation was "probably one of the smallest things" on the FBI's plate.

+"We consider it to be a highly significant investigation," McCabe said, but declined to give details of the manpower involved in the probe.

-McCabe also said there has been no effort to impede the FBI's investigation into Russian interference in the election, but vowed to inform a Senate panel if the White House tried to intervene.
+The acting FBI director also said there has been no effort to impede the FBI's investigation into Russian interference in the election, but vowed to inform a Senate panel if the White House tried to intervene.

-McCabe was testifying on Capitol Hill two days after President Donald Trump fired his predecessor amid reports he was infuriated about the bureau's probe into whether his campaign aides colluded with Moscow.
-McCabe said nothing could prevent the FBI from "doing the right thing" but promised to tell the Senate intelligence committee if any attempt was made to thwart the investigation.
+McCabe testified on Capitol Hill amid reports that Trump had dismissed Comey partly because he was infuriated about the bureau's probe into whether his campaign aides colluded with Moscow.
+He said nothing could prevent the FBI from "doing the right thing" but promised to tell the Senate intelligence committee if any attempt was made to thwart the investigation.

 Amid reports that Comey had asked for more resources for the Russia investigation, McCabe testified that he believed the bureau had adequate resources to complete the job.
 He was asked by Republican Sen. Marco Rubio whether the dismissal of Comey had "in any way impeded, interrupted, stopped or negatively impacted" the investigation.